paulinalei/genome-strip-documentation/README.md

 ### Troubleshooting
 * If you have submitted the job but there is no error or output logs and the metadata is not being generated, there may not have been enough space to store the metadata
-  * Move output directories where the metadata should be to scratch space, and output should be there.
+  * Move output directories where the metadata should be to scratch space and the output should be there
 * If output logs are not showing, try removing the flags `-jobLogDir`, `-jobRunner Drmaa`, and `-jobNative` and run the script without submitting a job in the interactive node
   * This will output the error logs directly to terminal